thomasmost/micromassive-gatsby/README.md

 ## Intended Roadmap

-- [ ] Migrate from the clusterduck of state effects to redux
+- [x] Migrate from the clusterduck of state effects to useReducer
 - [ ] Introduce capital distribution for market participants
 - [ ] Introduce purchases and QOL/Value indexes